 Do you have a passion for sport?
 Possibly a future in coaching, teaching or sports sciences?
 Physical Education (PE) offers a course with great variety.
 The nature of the subject lends itself to the way we deliver the course, we aim to teach the content in a way that relates to the performer and in a practical format when appropriate.
 We use online platforms to support learning and increase teacher/student contact time.
 Students' progress is monitored extremely closely and as a department we pride ourselves on high expectations ensuring that students are fully supported and stretched to exceed their potential.
 FUTURE ACADEMIC AND CAREER PATHWAYS Academic pathways: sport and exercise science, sports coaching, sports performance, physiotherapy, sports rehabilitation, sports psychology, physical education, health and nutrition studies.
 Career pathways: PE teacher, physiotherapist, professional sportsperson, sports coach/consultant, sports policy at local and national level, diet and fitness instructor, personal trainer/fitness instructor, sports psychologist, sports journalism.
-COURSE CONTENT Students will be studying the OCR syllabus.
-Year I2 Applied anatomy and physiology, exercise physiology, biomechanics including technology in sport, skill acquisition, sports psychology, and sport and society.
-Year I3 Applied anatomy and physiology, exercise physiology, biomechanics including technology in sport, skill acquisition, sports psychology, sport and society, contemporary issues in physical activity and sport, performance or coaching, evaluation and analysis or performance improvement.
+COURSE CONTENT Students will be studying the AQA syllabus.
+Year 12 Applied anatomy and physiology, skill acquisition and sport and society.
+Year 13 Exercise physiology and biomechanics, sports psychology, sport and society including technology in sport.
 ASSESSMENT 70% of the course is assessed theoretically in exams.
-There are three exams at the conclusion of study with the units studied as described above.
+There are two exams at the conclusion of study with the units studied as described above.

-30% of the course is practically assessed examining the student's ability to perform in one practical activity, and through an oral response whereby a student observes a live sporting performance and discusses strengths, weaknesses and action plan to offer improvement linked to the theoretical sections studied.
-EXTRACURRICULAR OPPORTUNITIES - Competitive football, rugby and netball teams - Opportunity to coach younger students and gain coaching qualifications - Links with local leisure centres - Full enrichment activity programme COURSE REQUIREMENTS Minimum grade 6 GCSE in Science and grade 6 GCSE in PE.
+30% of the course is practically assessed examining the student's ability to perform in one practical activity, and through an oral or written response whereby a student performs an analysis and evaluation of their own weaknesses, including an action plan, to offer improvement linked to the theoretical sections studied.

+EXTRACURRICULAR OPPORTUNITIES

+- Competitive football, rugby and netball teams

+- Opportunity to coach younger students

+- Links with local leisure centres

+- Full enrichment activity programme

+COURSE REQUIREMENTS

+Minimum grade 6 GCSE in Science and grade 6 GCSE in PE.
 A hard working and committed approach to the subject and a drive to study across multiple concepts outside of class lessons is a necessity.